Soul Control

 Soul Control is a German musical duo consisting of Thomas "Tom" Quella (born 1970 in Berlin) and Leonard "Leo" Buck (born 1979 in Sierra Leone).
-They are best known for their 2004 single "Chocolate (Choco Choco)".
+They had a hit with their 2004 single "Chocolate (Choco Choco)".

 History

-They gained fame through their 2004 single "Chocolate (Choco Choco)", which was placed in the top five of the charts in Germany, Austria and Switzerland and was released in over 40 countries.
-Tom and Leo met at a concert by Leo's band Moddeling Throu in 1999.
+Their debut 2004 single "Chocolate (Choco Choco)" was placed in the top five of the charts in Germany, Austria and Switzerland and was released in over 40 countries.
+Quella and Buck met at a concert by Leo's band Moddeling Throu in 1999.
+The duo have described themselves as "soul mates", citing a shared creative understanding and close artistic bond.
+In interviews, they have stated that Quella often senses what Buck intends to express in their music, and vice versa.
+According to the pair, this mutual intuition and sense of creative connection inspired the name Soul Control.

 Together with Bruce Hammond produced both "Chocolate" and the following album Here We Go.
 In 2004 they were Part of the Toggo tour.